 The moment I realized I didn't feel like me anymore was the moment everything shifted.

-I was doing everything right as a caregiver—managing appointments, making decisions, holding everyone together.
+I was doing everything right as a caregiver: managing appointments, making decisions and holding everyone together.
 I was the strong one, the reliable one, the one who had it all handled.

 But somewhere in all of that love and dedication, I'd lost track of who I was underneath it all.